ente-io/ente/README.md

 1. Clone this repository with `git clone https://github.com/ente-io/photos-web.git`
 2. Pull in all submodules with `git submodule update --init --recursive`
 3. Install dependencies with `yarn install`
-4. Finally, run the development server with `yarn dev:photos`
+4. Finally, run the development server with `yarn dev`

 Open [http://localhost:3000](http://localhost:3000) to see the live app (with hot reload).

+`yarn dev` runs the photos app.
+To run the auth app, do `yarn dev:auth`.

 <br/>